CD10 Core: Injuries

 Recovering from Down and Out

 Being Down and Out is temporary.
 Should there be no one to administer any kind of help, you will recover on your own after about half an hour or whatever time makes the most narrative sense.
 Another character may perform a First Aid on you, with the DC listed on the injuries above, to rouse you.
-After recovering you can perform all actions as usual, taking into account any Stress.
+After recovering you can perform all actions as usual.
 Shock recovers by 1 point per round while you are Down and Out, regardless of if you are taking any attack or move actions.
 If you choose to lie down and rest, it recovers by 2 points until fully recovered.
-Stress, as previously mentioned, does not recover this way.

 Even instantly fatal headshots can be played out in this way.
 Your character may be lapsing in and out of consciousness, taking their last few moments in life to reconcile with their friends.